 The Walsh house.
 The party's in full swing, there's a lot more graffiti on the walls, and the guests are dancing dorkishly.
 Brandon, meanwhile, is moping in his bedroom and staring at the ring he gave to Kelly last season.
 Ginger interrupts him and saucily asks him if he can help her with her zipper...and mercifully he zips her dress up and not down.
 Kelly arrives at the party and ambles upstairs to say hello to Brandon, and the two hug and ask about each others' summer.
 He then introduces her to Ginger and says she's a friend of Valerie's...and Kelly glares at her with disdain and bitchily retorts, "Any friend of Valerie's..." and just leaves it at that.
 After she stalks out of the room, Ginger remarks to Brandon that she felt a cold chill just now, then starts fondling him again.

 Nat arrives to deliver a super long sandwich, and also to make a superfluous appearance in this episode.
+This character really has worn out his welcome ever since the high school years ended.
 Valerie, who for some reason dressed herself in a lumpy pair of overall dungarees, greets Kelly and asks her if she's seen Brandon or Dylan.
 Kelly gives her the stink-eye and snarks that she (Valerie) hasn't changed, but she (Kelly) has.
 She warns, "The gloves are out.
 Watch out" - LOL - and Valerie tries not to laugh as she replies, "I'm quaking."
 Kelly snaps, "Good!
 I'm not playing anymore...not with you, anyway."
 Me-ow.

 The gang congregates on the patio, and everyone promises to help Brandon repaint/repair the house.
 Donna gets chilly and asks Ray if she can borrow his jacket...and when he gets up to go get drinks for everyone, Donna sticks her hand in one of the pockets and pulls out what appears to be Mrs. Corman's stolen ring and shows it to everyone.
 Ray returns, and when he notices that everyone is suddenly giving him the stink-eye, he looks confused and asks whassup.
 Donna tells him she found the stolen ring in his pocket, and Steve orders Ray to tell them the truth.
 Ray insists that he didn't steal it, and Steve says he believes him...but Ray assumes he's being mocked, so he shoves Steve away from him and tells everyone they can go pee up a rope if they believe he's a thief.
 After he storms out, Brandon announces that the party is officially over.

 Early the next morning, Brandon's sitting on the floor, staring at his wrecked house.
 He tells Valerie how badly he feels about allowing it to be trashed, then announces that he's off to bed and will clean up everything later.
 He tells her that he's going to talk Jim and Cindy into not selling the house 'cause he'd like to keep living in it.
-He looks around nostalgically and says he loves his home and doesn't want to go anywhere...despite the strong likelihood that Jim and Cindy would probably want to cash in on their most valuable asset now that they're living on the other side of the world.
+He looks around nostalgically and says he loves his home and doesn't want to go anywhere...despite the strong likelihood that Jim and Cindy would probably want to cash in on their most valuable asset now that they're living in one of the world's most expensive cities on the other side of the world.